mathieumoli/VICCPROJECT/notes.md

 ### Performance Satisfaction
 Code: NoViolationsVmAllocationPolicy.java
 This algorithm is effective because we can see by executing it that there are no reported penalties, which means that we didn't try to allocate a VM to a host with not enough capacity for it.
+To manage that, we used the method isSuitable on a host before allocating, which means that the allocation won't be tried if the host doesn't have enough free resources, and "solves" the problem of penalties.

+Results for a simulation on all days:
+* Incomes:    12398,59€
+* Penalties:  0,00€
+* Energy:     2868,74€
+* Revenue:    9529,85€

+We see that the revenue is higher than for other algorithms because of the penalties which is null.

 ### Energy-efficient schedulers
 Code: EnergyEfficientVmAllocationPolicy.java
 This algorithm has to be the less consumer in energy.
-Here the result for each previous algorithm:
+Here are the results for each previous algorithm:

-Energy-efficient: 2604,30€
-Fault Tolerance: 2911,59€
+* Fault Tolerance: 2911,59€
-Naive: 2645,63€
+* Naive: 2645,63€
-AntiAffinity: 2688,44€
+* AntiAffinity: 2688,44€
-DisasterRecovery: 2649,07€
+* DisasterRecovery: 2649,07€
-NextFit: 2715,76€
+* NextFit: 2715,76€
-WorstFit: 2791,80€
+* WorstFit: 2791,80€
-NoViolation: 2868,74€
+* NoViolation: 2868,74€

+We chose to sort the hosts by mips values, in increasing order.
+By doing that, the allocations will start in hosts with the less Mips, meaning that we are going to minimize the average resource used per host and so the energy fees.
+The result for this algorithm in a simulation on all days is:
+* Incomes:    12398,59€
+* Penalties:  1413,50€
+* Energy:     2604,30€
+* Revenue:    8380,79€

+We see that the energy costs is lower than the ones we obtained for each other algorithm, showing the efficiency of our algorithm.
+However, the penalties are really important, probably because once a host is full we still try to allocate, and so on.

 ## Greedy scheduler
 Code: GreedyVmAllocationVmAllocationPolicy.java
 For this one we needed a scheduler which doesn't consume too much energy and, in the same time, not violating too much the SLAs.
-To do it, we simply order the node in decreasing order and try to put the VM in the list from the bigger node to the smaller one.
+To do it, we simply order the nodes in decreasing order and try to put the VM in the list from the bigger node to the smaller one.
 This algorithm is not very complex (more or less the complexity is n²).

+Results for a simulation on all days:
+* Incomes:    12398,59€
+* Penalties:  31,57€
+* Energy:     2686,64€
+* Revenue:    9680,38€

-It is not the most energy saver (our energy one consumes 2604€ of electricity, the no violation one uses 2868 € & this one 2686€) but its penalties are not enormous too (31,57€ for the greedy and
-1413€ for the energy one) that's why it is a way to maximize revenue (9680€ for the greedy one, the noViolations one has 9529€ for the revenues and the energy one permits to earn 8380€).
+We can see that it is not the most energy saver (our energy one consumes 2604€ of electricity, the no violation one uses 2868 € & this one 2686€) but its penalties are not enormous too (31,57€ for the greedy and 1413€ for the energy one) that's why it is a way to maximize revenue (9680€ for the greedy one, the noViolations one has 9529€ for the revenues and the energy one permits to earn 8380€).

 ## Advice on the project